-- a) Non-voter authorized debt (i.e., Municipal Property Corporation (MPC), Excise Tax Obligations, Revenue Obligations, and other non-voter authorized debt) will be used only when a dedicated non-property tax source (e.g., excise taxes and utility revenues) can be identified to pay or reimburse the General Fund for paying debt service expenses. - b) Issuances will be managed to match debt issuance proceeds to CIP cash flow requirements. - c) The General Fund excise tax debt service should not exceed 10 percent of the General Fund's current or future annual operating revenue in order to control fixed costs and ensure expenditure flexibility. - d) The city treasurer shall perform a five-year analysis of debt coverage and other ratios, debt security, and reserve requirements for each debt issuance. - e) Careful consideration of the intended use of the financed facilities, including private activity use, must be evaluated when determining the appropriate debt structure. - f) McDowell Sonoran Preserve (Preserve) debt service will be funded by the dedicated 0.35 percent privilege tax.
-The city will strive to maintain a dedicated debt service ratio of at least
+- a) Non-voter authorized debt (i.e., MPC, Excise Tax Obligations, Revenue Obligations, and other non-voter authorized debt) will be used only when a dedicated nonproperty tax source (e.g., excise taxes and utility revenues) can be identified to pay or reimburse the General Fund for paying debt service expenses. - b) Issuances will be managed to match debt issuance proceeds to CIP cash flow requirements. - c) The General Fund excise tax debt service should not exceed 10 percent of the General Fund's current or future annual operating revenue in order to control fixed costs and ensure expenditure flexibility. - d) The city treasurer/chief financial officer shall perform a five-year analysis of debt coverage and other ratios, debt security, and reserve requirements for each debt issuance. - e) Careful consideration of the intended use of the financed facilities, including private activity use, must be evaluated when determining the appropriate debt structure. - f) McDowell Sonoran Preserve (Preserve) debt service will be funded by the dedicated 0.15 percent privilege tax. - g) The city will maintain appropriate Debt Service Reserves as stated in Policy 2.